-This year we will celebrate our 127th anniversary with 100 members.
+This year we will celebrate our 137th anniversary.
 We have grown beyond just a literary club.
 Our club today has numerous opportunities for public welfare and member enrichment covering many areas of interests.

 Arts Creative presents opportunities to visit art galleries and gardens, try new areas of artistic expression and do arts and crafts for area nursing homes.